JoeFriday/Client-Ranking-Simulator-Design-with-Excel-and-VBA/README.md

 # Project Purpose
-In this scenario, I designed a simulative calculator for immigrant applicants through the Express Entry system to assess their points.
-Using this calculator, we provided this access for our clients to calculate by themselves and saved hours to do the consultation.
+In this scenario, I designed a simulative calculator with Excel for applicants who immigrate via the Express Entry system.
+Using this calculator, our clients can calculate themselves and save hours for both of us to finish the consultation.

 # Background
 Express Entry is an online system that IRCC uses to manage applications for permanent residence from skilled workers.
 The Express Entry System ranks candidates in the pool using a points-based system called the Comprehensive Ranking System (CRS).
 IRCC will select the highest-ranking candidates from the pool and invite them to apply for permanent residence.